When the Streetlights Go On

-When the Streetlights Go On is an American streaming television series written by Eddie O'Keefe and Chris Hutton that debuted on Quibi on April 6, 2020.
+When the Streetlights Go On is an American drama television series written by Eddie O'Keefe and Chris Hutton that debuted on Quibi on April 6, 2020.

 Premise

 After the murder of a beautiful young girl rocks a suburban community, the victim's sister and her high school peers must struggle to find a sense of normalcy while coming of age in the midst of the murder investigation.